Absence from School

 Educational Authority Policy:

-Please click here for the link to the Cambridge County Council Website for current guidance on "Attendance", "Non- Attendance and the Law" and "Term time holidays."
+Please click here for the link to the Cambridgeshire County Council Website for current guidance on "Attendance", "Non- Attendance and the Law" and "Term time holidays."

 Planned Absence Notification:

 With regards to planned absence, the legal position is clear: parents do not have the right to take their child(ren) out of school for holidays during term time.
 By law you must ask permission for your child to miss school and if you fail to gain the school’s permission and still go away on holiday you will be referred to the County Education Welfare Officer and may risk receiving a £60 penalty notice per parent per child and/or prosecution.

 A Headteacher may only grant a leave of absence during term time if there are exceptional circumstances full details of which will be required.
 If you do seek to withdraw your child(ren) from school during term time please read our guidance note for parents (see left) then you must apply using the application form (on the left of this page also).
 All sections of this form must be completed, signed and handed to our Attendance Officer, Mrs Solanki not less than two weeks before the absence period requested.
 Incomplete forms will not be considered.

 The School will consider each request for planned absence on an individual basis taking into account the following factors only after the test of “exceptional circumstances” has been satisfied: the time of year of the proposed trip, if the dates are close to any exam dates, the pupil's overall level of attendance and in particular whether holiday has already previously been taken during any previous school year, the age of the pupil and the ability of the pupil to catch up on the work missed.

 The planned absence forms are also available from the Attendance Office found near the pupils' entrance to school.